fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 To render a time series chart with the smooth area as data plot, set the value of `type` attribute to `smooth-area`.

-Let’s create a chart showcasing **daily visitors count of a website**.
+Let’s create a chart showcasing **Daily Visitor Count of a Website**.
 The time series chart looks like:

 {% embed_ftChart smooth-area-chart %}